jhelovuo/ros2-client/README.md

 The intetion is that this is a medium-level library between lower-level DDS and a higher-level library.
 The (yet-to-be-written) higher-level library should provide an event loop, Actions, and possibly an async API.
 These are to be implemented as a separate crate on top of this one.

+## New in version 0.5:

+* Actions are supported
+* async programming interface.
+This may make a built-in event loop redundant, as Rust async executors sort of do that already.

 ## Example: turtle_teleop

 The included example program should be able to communicate with out-of-the-box ROS2 turtlesim example.